/usr/bin/katello-backup backup_directory

-Some time ago, a customer ask for a question about Satellite 6.1.x: how about the backups?
+Some time ago, a customer asked a question about Satellite 6.1.x: what about the backups?

-So, I deep further into the oficial documentation and I found a script that is provided with the satellite installation:
+So, I dug further into the official documentation and found a script that is provided with the Satellite installation:

 # /usr/bin/katello-backup backup_directory

-This script copy and make a tar of every folder described:
+This script copies and creates a tar of every folder described:

 - /etc/ /var/lib/pulp